DevTeam/Pure.DI/readme/tag-unique.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Advanced/TagUniqueScenario.cs)

 `Tag.Unique` is useful to register a binding with a unique tag.
-It will not be available through the composition root or `Resolve` methods directly, but can be embedded in compositions as some kind of enumeration.
+It will not be available through the composition root or `Resolve` methods directly, but can be injected in compositions as some kind of enumeration.

 ```c#